aWilson41/vtkNonRigidICP/README.md

 Filter can cache the results to pick up where it left off faster.
 It can also output the displacement vectors as scalars.

 Future improvements: Better correspodence dropping.
 Incoporate normals in kd-trees nearest neighbor search.
+Unroll matrix and use VNL.

 ![Alt text](https://andaharoo.files.wordpress.com/2019/09/screenshot.png)